opencitations/cec/classifier/README.md

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

-If you have a suggestion that would make this better, please fork the repo and create a pull request.
-You can also simply open an issue with the tag "enhancement".
+If you have any suggestion that would make this project better, please fork the repo and create a pull request.
+If this sounds too complex, you can simply open an issue with the tag "enhancement".
 Don't forget to give the project a star!
-Thanks again!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>